xluciadh/bio-volumentations/docs/source/examples.rst

 images of shape ``[150, 300, 300]``, ``[1, 150, 300, 300]``, as well as ``[4, 150, 300, 300]``.
-If you want to use a multi-channel :class:`mask` or :class:`float_mask`, you have to split it into a set of single-channel :class:`mask` or :class:`float_mask` targets, respectively, and input them as stand-alone targets (see the section below on transforming multiple masks with a single image).
+If you want to use a multi-channel :class:`mask` or :class:`float_mask`, you have to split it into a set of single-channel :class:`mask` or :class:`float_mask` targets, respectively, and input them as stand-alone targets (see
+`the respective section below <https://biovolumentations.readthedocs.io/1.3.1/examples.html#example-transforming-multiple-targes-of-the-same-type>`_. below on transforming multiple masks with a single image).

 The :class:`keypoints` target is represented as a list of tuples.
 Each tuple represents the absolute coordinates of a keypoint in the volume, so it must contain either 3 or 4 numbers